Snow White (franchise)

 Snow White is a Disney media franchise that began in 1937 with the theatrical release of Snow White and the Seven Dwarfs.
-It is based on the 1812 fairy tale by the Brothers Grimm.
+It is based on the 1812 fairy tale by the Brothers Grimm, set in Medieval and Renaissance Europe.

 Theatrical films

 Snow White and the Seven Dwarfs (1937)

 Snow White and the Seven Dwarfs is a 1937 American animated film produced by Walt Disney Productions and released by RKO Radio Pictures.
 Based on the German fairy tale by the Brothers Grimm, it is the first full-length animated feature film and the first Disney animated feature film.
 In 1989, Snow White and the Seven Dwarfs was selected for preservation in the National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".

 Snow White (2025)

 In late October 2016, a live-action remake of Snow White and the Seven Dwarfs was announced, with Erin Cressida Wilson writing the script and Marc Platt producing.
 The remake expands upon the story of the 1937 film, and includes new songs written by Pasek and Paul.
 By September 2019, Marc Webb signed on to direct the film.
 In June 2021, Rachel Zegler was cast as Snow White and it was also reported that production would begin in 2022.
 Filming took place in the United Kingdom from March through July 2022, with additional filming and pick-ups taking place in June 2024.
 The film was released on March 21, 2025.